Oregon Convention Center

 The building and grounds also have an extensive set of public art, with works from over two dozen mainly Pacific Northwest artists.
 The collection includes paintings, plaques, glass and ceramic tiles, sconces, mosaics, bells, and parts of a large Douglas fir.
 Each of the towers has a focal point artwork, with a colorful 40-foot-long Chinese dragon boat suspended in the east tower, and Principia by Jones/Ginzel, a dramatic Foucault pendulum hanging over a gilded halo of rays and an inlaid fantasy solar system in the floor of the north tower.

 Construction on a 30000 ft2, full-block "outdoor plaza" facility for convention-related activities started in 2011 across the street from the center, to the east.
 The plaza, known as the Oregon Convention Center Plaza, opened in January 2012.

 Metro has proposed a 600-room hotel adjacent to the Convention Center, to be built by Mortenson Construction, then owned and operated as a Hyatt Regency.
 The $212 million hotel would be partially paid for by Metro using $60 million in revenue bonds and $18 million from Oregon Lottery funds, loans, and grants.
 The plan has attracted criticism from existing hoteliers as being an unfair subsidy, while Metro has championed it as a way to attract larger conventions.
 Suits from opponents were rejected in county courts, and in May 2015, the Oregon Legislature authorized Metro to issue the bonds.
 Construction of the Hyatt Regency Portland began in 2017, and the hotel opened in December 2019.

 The convention center has hosted the Northwest National Association of Music Education conference.
 The site is suitable for the event due to a large performing area and multiple rooms for chamber groups and lectures.
 There is an EMT in the building during events.

 The convention center was chosen as the host venue for the 2016 IAAF World Indoor Championships after Portland won their bid over Birmingham, England.
 For the event, the building was fitted with a 200m track and seating for 8,000 spectators.

 On March 20, 2020, amidst the 2019–20 coronavirus pandemic, the center was turned into Portland's second temporary shelter for the homeless population of the city in order to protect them from being infected by COVID-19.
-The shelter will cease to exist when Governor Kate Brown lifts the ban on large public gatherings.
+The shelter ended when Governor Kate Brown lifted the ban on large public gatherings.